Zamiell/racing-plus/docs/race-formats.md

 - Mother is the boss at the end of Corpse 2.
 - Normal trapdoors will not spawn.
 The doors to the Repentance alternate floors will be automatically opened.
-- We Need to Go Deeper! will only work on odd numbered floors (because you are supposed to go to the secret passage on even numbered floors).
+- We Need to Go Deeper will only work on odd numbered floors (because you are supposed to go to the secret passage on even numbered floors).

 <br>